openmrs/openmrs-contrib-itsmresources/ansible/README.md

 Then run the playbook

-`ansible-playbook -i testing site.yml --sudo`
+`ansible-playbook -i staging site.yml --sudo`

 ## Running example ad-hoc commands
 #### Updating all packages on staging servers